 Like most states, the state of South Carolina offers the benefit of a workers’ compensation program, which is designed to provide financial compensation to those who suffer injuries or family members of loved ones killed on the job.
 Injured parties can use benefits to pay for medical expenses related to their injuries, lost earnings while unable to work due to injury, and disability benefits if the injury causes permanent impairment.
 Likewise, surviving family members of those who suffer fatal injuries will be entitled to death benefits, which can be used toward outstanding medical bills, funeral and burial costs, and loss of income to the family.

 This program is administered by the South Carolina Workers’ Compensation Commission.
 However, South Carolina laws in this area can be complicated and the claims process may be difficult to navigate for the uninitiated.
-The workers’ compensation attorneys at Christmas Law Firm have represented hundreds of injured workers and their families over the years.
+The workers’ compensation attorneys at Christmas Injury Lawyers have represented hundreds of injured workers and their families over the years.
 Let us fight for your rights; call our office today to schedule an appointment about any potential claim that you may have.

 Injuries in the Workplace in South Carolina